 Any country which transfers to renewable energy sources can gain economically in the long run.
 First of all by saving on the cost of purchasing energy from other countries and secondly if desired and possible by exporting energy to other countries.
 There will be temporary economic costs associated with the transfer as a great deal of equipment will have to be replaced.
 Hence it is obvious that a country which is de carbonizing its economy should place restrictions or tariffs on trade with retrograde countries in order to protect its industries.
 Free trade should be reserved for trade between countries which have broadly similar regulatory systems.
 There will also be strategic benefits to transferring to renewable energy, a fact which China despite its very spotty environmental record has recognised.

 A country which is serious about combating climate change could and should both persuade and pressure other countries to behave responsibly.
-To take one fairly simple example – air travel.
-A country could and should after suitable attempts at diplomacy restrict the ability of retrograde countries to land at its airports or to fly over its territories etc.
+Tariffs and sanctions are legitimate instruments.

 Which countries will be first to take the plunge and get serious about combating climate change both at home and abroad ?
 Obviously in an ideal world there would be simultaneous action.
 I have heard that in the past some popes have reportedly been elected by universal acclamation.
 However in the world that we live in this is extremely unlikely to be the case.
 Obviously it would be easier for a major player on the world stage such as the EU or the US to take unilateral action of the sort I have outlined here.
 However it is perfectly possible for any country to take the lead.
 I think the countries which are most effected by climate change and which have low fossil fuel usage anyway could also band together and push and pull the other countries to get serious about climate change.